Updated June 22, 2020. We suggest you return for updates after July 1, 2020.

 In the design courses, we use the Adobe Creative Cloud software suite.
 You are required to purchase a subscription for use in your design courses.
-This is discounted through UF ($140)—the normal academic cost is $19.99/month).
+This is discounted through UF ($140)—the normal academic cost is $19.99/month.
+Stay tuned for links in the coming weeks.

 When considering a purchase, keep in mind many computers are not easily modified after purchase so you should get the best computer you can afford for your needs.
 Below is a configuration that will work today.
 With care, a quality computer will last you through your college years.